 There can be significant tax benefits to forming a business, from being able to deduct any losses you incur in running business, to deducting a portion of your home expenses if you work from home.
 (Speak to a tax planning professional before attempting to do so.)

 If you have formed a legacy business, one that you intend to pass on to your children, shares of corporations and limited liability companies can be devised in wills or made part of the principle in trusts to your heirs or beneficiaries.

 Which sounds better: Jane Doe d.b.a.
 Jane Doe Designs or Jane Doe Designs, LLC?
 You only get one chance to make a first impression and that impression can determine whether you make a sale.
 Doesn’t it sound better to be Jane Doe Designs, LLC?
 For a relatively small fee, you can take your small crafting side business and turn it into something that sounds impressive and creates a sense of trust in your customers.
 You can take your business to the next level.

-These are only a few of the benefits to using a business entity rather than operating under your own name.
+These are only a few of the benefits of using a business entity rather than operating under your name.
 Formation of your entity is the easiest, and least expensive, way to protect yourself and it is a way to distinguish yourself from your competition.